scalameta/scalameta/semanticdb/semanticdb3/guide.md

 ```

 Metap prettyprints various parts of the SemanticDB payload in correspondence
-with [the SemanticDB protobuf schema](semanticdb3.proto).
+with [the SemanticDB specification](semanticdb3.md).
 Here are the most
 important parts:
   * `Uri` stores the URI of the source file relative to
     the directory where the SemanticDB producer was invoked.